lar9482/CS_4253_Project3/src/projects/proj2/README.md

 additional option to move diagonally away from that edge.
 Players without the ball are not allowed to move out of bounds.

-Players with the ball can move out of bounds, but it results in a penalty.
+Players with the ball can move out of bounds (OOB), but it results in a penalty.
 When a player moves OOB in the y-direction, or when a player moves OOB near their goal, the game is reset with the opponent having the ball.
 If the player leaves OOB near the opponent's goal, the